Israeli robotics delegation to Dubai marks warming Gulf ties

 Last week’s robotics competition served as a sort of dry run.

 The team of five Israeli teenagers and their coaches were participating in a robotics tournament that included 1,500 students from 190 other countries.
 The events revolved around using robotics to solve global ocean pollution.
-In attending the event, U.S. Energy Secretary Rick Perry specifically mentioned the presence of the Israeli team as a hopeful message, as did Emirati officials themselves.
+In attending the event, U.S. Energy Secretary Rick Perry specifically mentioned the presence of the Israeli team as a hopeful message, as did Emirati officials themselves — who have sought to promote Dubai in particular as a hub of innovation that draws in the world’s brightest minds.

 “It’s not just combating ocean pollution in the UAE,” Omar al-Olama, the Emirati Minister of Artificial Intelligence, told The Associated Press in Dubai.
 “It’s ocean pollution everywhere and bringing the best kids from every single facet of life from every single country in the world.”